 Always stay on designated snowmobile trails.
 Venturing off of designated trails can result in accidents.
 Trespassing is a major complaint about snowmobilers each season from landowners who don’t want rumbling sleds on their property, and can lead to trail closures.
 So, only ride on private property when you have the landowner’s permission, and make sure you stay away from their fences and low-hanging trees.

 Always go out with a friend or riding buddy because if one machine breaks down, you have another to get help.
 If you must travel by yourself, tell someone where you’re going, the route you’ll take and when you expect to return.
 You should also carry a fully charged cellphone.
 However, phone service is not always on riding trails, a SPOT satellite GPS messenger permits people at home to track your location and allows you to send an SOS message if you experience an emergency.

-Snowmobiling is a great way to have fun with friends and family, but sometimes accidents still happen regardless of the precautions we take.
-In the unfortunate event that you or a loved one are injured while snowmobiling this winter because of faulty equipment or another careless driver, please contact the expert personal injury attorneys at Hupy and Abraham at 800-800-5678 for a free consultation or start a live chat with us anytime at Hupy.com.
+Snowmobiling is a great way to have fun with friends and family, but sometimes accidents still happen, regardless of the precautions we take.
+In the unfortunate event that you or a loved one is injured while snowmobiling this winter because of faulty equipment or another careless driver, please contact the expert personal injury attorneys at Hupy and Abraham at 800-800-5678 for a free consultation or start a live chat with us anytime at Hupy.com.
 If you are interested in our free snowmobiling accident guide, you can visit our website to request one for free.